scinote-eln/canaid/README.md

 ### Registering permissions

-You can register new permission/s by writing the following code in Ruby files inside `app/permissions/**/*.rb` in your Rails application (or any child engines):
+You can register new permission/s by writing the following code in Ruby files inside `app/permissions/**/*.rb` in your Rails application:

 **A)**